samervin/python-web-server/README.md

 ## Running unit tests

-From the root directory, run `python -m unittest discover tests`.
+From the root directory, run `python -m unittest discover tests -b`.

+If you want to print standard output and error during the test run instead of buffering them, remove the `-b` flag.

 ---